aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 - _Type unions_ can be received as parameters of native method orverrides (when a **Javascript** method or property is overridden from a class in another language)

 On the other hand, a solution may involve generating code that is substantially different from one language to the other.
-This means statically typed languages can leverage additional generated code in order to satisfy the requirements mentioned above without introducing unwanted boilerplate in dynamic languages that do not need that.
+This means languages without native _type unions_ can leverage additional generated code in order to satisfy the requirements mentioned above without introducing unwanted boilerplate in languages that natively support _type unions_.

 # Design Summary

-This feature is designed in such a way that it can be gradually rolled out into codebases, so that AWS CDK v1 customers can start to benefit from the enhanced type safety features it offers to statically typed languages.
+This feature is designed in such a way that it can be gradually rolled out into codebases, so that AWS CDK v1 customers can start to benefit from the enhanced type safety features it offers to languages without _type unions_.

 First, the _jsii assembly_ schema needs to be augmented so that it can represent _type unions_ as part of a library's exported type system.
 This introduces a new type `kind`, and those will coexist with _classes_, _interfaces_ and _enums_ within the `types` section of the assembly.
 The required